Adiba29/WRO-FEC-Apollo-Team-UAE/README.md

 # Engineering Materials

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2021.
+This repository contains engineering materials for **UAE's Team Apollo** participating  in in the WRO Future Engineers competition International Finals in the season 2021.

 ## Content